SansGuidon/bookmarks/README.md

 > - If you can’t measure it, you can still reason about it
 > - 10x programmers are rare
 > - Programming is about choices
-* [Code Golf](https://code-golf.io/) - a game designed to let you show off your code-fu by solving problems in the least number of characters.
-It is written in Go and is open source, patches welcome!
 * [Ada Nduka Oyom](https://dev.to/kolokodess/on-becoming-a-technical-writer-318e) - (2018) On Becoming a Technical Writer
 * [Vadim Kravcenko](http://vadimkravcenko.com/growing-your-interns) - (2018) Growing your interns | eventually you will become Senior Developers and will need to nurture your own interns.
 * [Programming quotes](http://quotes.cat-v.org/programming/)